DiamondLightSource/authz/docs/how-tos/build-opa-bundle.md

 The following github action

 - Runs on every pull_request or push to a branch (but only once)
-- Builds all policy in `org-policy` directory, except that in files matching `*_test.rego` (i.e., excluding any tests or any mocked functions, which can be injected from othe r bundles)
+- Builds all policy in `org-policy` directory, except that in files matching `*_test.rego` (i.e., excluding any tests)
-- If the push to a branch had a tag created for the repository:
+- If the push to a branch had a tag created for the repository, creates an OCI bundle that is release on the Github Container Registry [for consumption by a configured instance](configure-opa.md)

 ```yaml
 name: Policy Container